-The earlier stage your company is, the less you are able to make any reasonable projections, let alone what key assumptions are for your fundraise.
+The earlier stage your company is, the less you are able to make any reasonable projections, let alone what key assumptions are for your financial model.
 Investors don’t invest in numbers as your forecasts will be certainly be wrong, but your thinking in how you came to them is what is worth backing.

 “No Battle Plan Survives Contact With the Enemy.